haseebrehmat/Sales-Engine-API/README.md

     git clone https://github.com/Devsinc-Org/Octagon-BE

-    - Change branch to development as development is the latest branch
+- Change the branch to development as development is the latest branch

 #### 2. Familiarize yourself with the following files and directories: